siddarthsingotam/School_Exercises/README.md

 # School_Exercises
+Hei!
-Hello you are welcome to see my code :)
+you are welcome to see my code :)